The Process of Adopting a Child in the United States

 We seek to comprehend your needs and desires.
 We recognize that adopting is an emotional and exciting journey, therefore, we make ourselves available at any time to take your calls or meet with you either in-person or via a video call.
 We are at your full disposal during and after the adoption process.
 To ASC you are not just a case or a file, you are a family with an open heart looking to share your love.

 (Please check your Inbox and your Spam folder, just in case)

 In addition to traditional domestic infant adoptions, in which a family is matched with an expectant mother, Adoption by Shepherd Care also works with many families in situations that fall outside of our traditional domestic program.
 Some families only need a home study, while others may already be in contact with an expectant mother when they come to us.

 ASC is a child-placing agency licensed by the state of Florida and is equipped to help with most domestic adoption scenarios.

 The Adoption Process

 ASC works with married couples throughout the United States and Canada and welcomes families of any racial, religious, or ethnic background.
-Couples must be married for at least one year, and their average age must be between 25 and 50 years with neither spouse’s age exceeding 52 years.
+Couples must be married for at least one year, and their average age must be 50 years or less with neither spouse younger than 25 or older than 52.

 Starting the Process